zdave-parity/jam-np/simple.md

 ### Epoch transitions

-At the beginning of a new epoch, validators should wait to apply connectivity changes until at least one block in the previous or new epoch is finalized.
-The intent of this rule is to ensure that the validator set currently required to advance finality remains connected.
-In normal operation, where finality is running shortly behind block production, no waiting should be required.
+At the beginning of a new epoch, validators should wait to apply connectivity changes until both:

+- The first block in the epoch has been finalized.
+- At least 2 minutes have elapsed since the beginning of the epoch.

+This rule is intended to:

+- Ensure that the validator set currently required to advance finality remains connected.
+- Ensure consensus is reached on new connectivity before it is applied.
+- Synchronize connectivity changes across validators, making epoch transitions smoother.

 ## Protocols and streams